Delta Lake Spatial Index vs Native GIS Formats: Engineering Deterministic Pruning

 - Missing

-PartitionFilters: Z-order columns do not match the filter predicate order.
-Delta’s optimizer requires exact column alignment for spatial pruning. - Stale Statistics: Run
+PartitionFilters: The Z-order columns do not match the filter predicate order.
+Delta’s optimizer requires the column appears in the Z-order specification. - Stale Statistics: Run

 - Resolution: Re-run